-Pursuant to Clause 4.12 of the Environmental Planning and Assessment (EP&A) Act 1979 (as amended) this application seeks consent for demolition of existing structures and construction of a 4 storey mixed use building with ground and mezzanine level commercial and 20 serviced apartments.
+Pursuant to Clause 4.12 of the Environmental Planning and Assessment (EP&A) Act 1979 (as amended) this application seeks consent for the demolition of existing structures and construction of a serviced apartment building which is three (3) storeys in height.
+The proposed serviced apartment building incorporates 33 rooms, basement car parking, signage and associated landscape works.

-Each level of the development is to incorporate the following:
+In particular each level of the development is to incorporate the following: